205 - 460 Springbank Dr.

 The 5 main symptoms of OCD are:

-In addition to professional treatment, individuals with OCD and BFRBs can also try self-help strategies such as relaxation techniques, mindfulness, and stress management.
-It is also important to have a support system in place, whether it is friends, family, or a support group for individuals with OCD or BFRBs.
+When it comes to outpatient therapeutic techniques, clients with OCD and BFRBs can also try out some strategies like mindfulness, relaxation techniques, and stress management.
+Additionally, it’s also important to have a support system in place, whether it’s friends, family, or a support group for those with OCD or BFRBs for a more relatable discussion.